-Before making your way to the resort, many people recommend stopping at the local grocery store in San Pedro to stock up on some food items.
+Before making your way to the resort, many people recommend stopping at the local grocery store in San Pedro (before boarding the boat to the hotel) to stock up on some food items.
 The hotel only has one restaurant, and getting from one resort to another (or back to San Pedro) requires some planning and time on your part, since you’re literally in the middle of nowhere!
-There’s also a grocery store closer to the hotel, Mata Grande Grocery, that will deliver to your room.
-You can order online before you even arrive, and your fridge will be stocked when you check in.
 Each room comes with a full-size fridge, and a giant jug of drinking water that they replenish throughout your stay.
 We preferred to just either go in to town to get what we needed, but some people prefer to just stay at the resort their entire time.

-Our room was ocean front, and literally 10 steps to the water!
+Wondering what the best hotel in Ambergris Caye is?
+As I mentioned, we stayed at X’Tan Ha, the best family friendly resort in Ambergris Caye.
+Our room was ocean front, and literally 10 steps to the very calm, warm turquoise water!
 It was a child’s dream come true.
 We had a hammock on our patio and the resort provided free use of water equipment (paddle boats, paddle boards, kayaks, etc.) There was also a large trampoline in the ocean, which kids (and adults!) seemed to really enjoy.

 There was only one pool on our first visit, however by the second time we went, the other pool was finished.
 The main pool has a shallow area where you can sit and relax and the kids can play without having to fully go into the pool.
 The pool was definitely a huge hit with Milana!

-A video of Milana swimming at the pool:
+A video of 2 year old Milana swimming at the pool:

 Next to the beach, is the bar which serves drinks (Milana loved the pina coladas!) and limited food.
 You can then take your food and eat it on one of the tables in the water.